-Next, we implement an experiment that measures the network activity that a \FBCLID value yields when visiting a website, to study how websites handle this ID.
-In order to confirm if this functionality is affected depending on the \FBCLID value, we craft 3 versions of this ID, as follows: \begin{enumerate} \item \textit{real} \FBCLID: A value extracted from \FB while browsing with a real user account. \item \textit{random} \FBCLID: A \FBCLID-looking value, following the proper format, but with randomly picked characters. \item \textit{dummy} \FBCLID: A value that does not follow proper format, but has the string value: ``Adummy\_param''. \end{enumerate} These variations allow us to study if a website's \FBP checks the value of the \FBCLID passed by \FB, and performs some fundamental filtering, or if it just blindly records it in the \FBC cookie, and then alerts \FB of the user's arrival.
-Furthermore, we study if the website performs any actions such as forwarding to other third-parties in a different way, depending on the type of \FBCLID passed.
+Next, we measure the network activity that a \FBCLID value yields when visiting a website, to study how websites handle this ID.
+In order to confirm if this functionality is affected depending on the \FBCLID value, we craft 3 versions of this ID, as follows :\textit{real} (a value extracted from a real \FB user account), \textit{random} (a \FBCLID-looking value, following the proper format, but with randomly picked characters), \textit{dummy} (a value that does not follow proper format, with string value: ``Adummy\_param'').
+These variations allow us to study if a website's \FBP checks the value of \FBCLID passed by \FB, and performs some filtering, or if it blindly records it in the \FBC cookie, and then alerts \FB of the user's arrival.
+Furthermore, we study if the website performs any actions such as forwarding to other third parties, depending on the type of \FBCLID.

-We revisited each of the 2.3K (990) websites with \FBP, from the top 10K (top 10K-1M) list, and for each one, we captured every GET request that encapsulated either the \FBCLID value we injected on the URL, or the \fbp cookie value recorded for each website.
-The experiment is: \begin{itemize} \item Visit the website with each of the 3 values appended in the URL. \item \textit{first\_hop:} Get all URLs from the HTML DOM that include this value and all the URLs from the network that receive those values with a GET request (if any).
-These outgoing URLs, apart from \FB-related properties, are third-parties informed of these \FB-related IDs. \item \textit{second\_hop:} Visit all such captured URLs from the aforementioned set, and capture again all outgoing requests that include the \FBCLID or the \fbp value.
-Clearly, this is an artificial invocation of said URLs, but we want to find out if these third-parties are passing on the received IDs to even more third-parties. \item On each step, we perform a reload after landing on the page to refresh connections. \end{itemize}
+We revisit each of the \TrancoFBP (and \SampledFBP) websites, capturing every GET request encapsulating either the \FBCLID value injected on the URL, or the \fbp cookie value recorded for each website.
+For each of the 3 versions of the ID, the crawler: 1) Visits the website with the appended \FBCLID parameter and value on the URL.
+2) \textit{first\_hop:} Gets all URLs from the HTML DOM that include this value and all URLs from the network that receive those values with a GET request (if any).
+These outgoing URLs, apart from \FB properties, can be third parties informed of these \FB IDs.
+3) \textit{second\_hop:} Visits all such detected URLs and captures again all outgoing requests that include the \FBCLID or \fbp values.
+Clearly, this is an artificial invocation of said URLs, but we want to measure if these third parties pass the received IDs to further third parties.